naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.11.network.security.concepts.md

 Information gathering, threat actors use recon attacks to do unauthorized discovery and mapping of systems, service or vulnerabilities.
 Recon attacks precede access attacks or DoS attacks.

 **Techniques:**
-- perform an information query of the target: The threat actor looks for inti
+- perform an information query of the target: The threat actor looks for initial information about a target.
+- initiate a ping sweep of the network: the information query usually reveals the targets network address.
+The attacker can then initiate a ping sweep to determine active IP addresses
+- initiate a port scan of active IP addresses: a port scan can be used to determine which ports or services are available.
+- run vulnerability scanners: query the identified ports to determine the type and version of the application and operating system running on the host
+- run exploitation tools: attacker attempts to discover vulnerable services that can be exploited

+#### Access Attacks